A winter break is nice but every gardener longs for warmer weather in the wintertime. Here’s what gardeners can do in the wintertime.

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

-Winters where we live can be long and cold.
+Winters, where we live, can be long and cold.
 From November to early March there isn’t much happening outside in the garden (except for my winter cold frame garden).
 So what’s a gardener to do in the long cold months of December, January and February?
-Well here’s a list of 8 idea of what gardeners can do in the winter time and in particular, December.
+Well here’s a list of 7 ideas of what gardeners can do in the wintertime and in particular, December.

 Along with sharpening, any tool that is used to cut or prune plant material should also be disinfected.
 Many plant diseases are viral or bacterial and can be transferred from one plant to another.
 You should disinfect those tools by placing them in a 10% bleach solution (1 part bleach to 9 parts water) for about 30 minutes.
 This should kill most problems.
 Keep in mind that bleach is mildly corrosive so once you have disinfected the tools be sure to rinse them and then give all the metal surfaces of the tools a good coat of some type of oil (something like WD-40).

 Build an Indoor Seed Starter

 December is the perfect time to build yourself an indoor seed starting set up.
 Depending on where you live you could be using it as early as January to start your first seedlings of the year.
 A basic seed starting setup can be as simple as a couple of fluorescent shop lights hanging from some kind of support structure.
 If you would like to see what I have set up you can check out this post that even includes a video tour of my seed starting set up.